joranmulderij/tac/README.md

 - Change the syntax for vector literals to something less ambiguous.
 - Build a stacktrace when an error is thrown.
 - Add a `try` expression.
-- Add command line arguments.
-- Clean up the toString mess.
+- Normal blocks should not use brackets
+- Make objects use single brackets
-- Add colors to console output.
+- Add string escaping
+- Function equality